Greedysky/TTKMusicPlayer/README.md

 License
 ---
-QMusicPlayer is free software licensed under the term of GPL v2.
-If you use QMusicPlayer or its constituent libraries, you must adhere to the terms of the license in question.
+TTKMusicPlayer is free software licensed under the term of GPL v2.
+If you use TTKMusicPlayer or its constituent libraries, you must adhere to the terms of the license in question.

 Features
 -------
-QMusicPlayer can meet your most demands
+TTKMusicPlayer can meet your most demands
  * Support for multiple music formats (mp3, mp2, mp1, wav, ogg, flac, ac3, aac, oga, pcm).
  *
 Junior fans interface.
 Interface cool, gorgeous pop.
 Maintaining a perfect performance under Vista and XP, refreshing